Skip to main content

 • A state: pending, active, paused, or revoked

-• A role: worker or project manager
+• A role: worker or sysadmin

 • A transport mode